jongbochung/user-search/README.md

 1. Clone the repository with git command
 1. Install dependences `yarn`
 1. Run the server `yarnpkg run start`
-1. Visit `http://localhost:3001/github-user-search/` (note the trailing slash)
+1. Visit `http://[aws public DNS that you create]:3001/github-user-search/` (note the trailing slash)

 ## Running locally